kubeflow/website/content/en/docs/azure/machinelearningcomponent.md

 weight = 6
 +++

 Azure Machine Learning (Azure ML) components are pipeline components that integrate with [Azure ML](https://docs.microsoft.com/en-us/azure/machine-learning/) to manage the lifecycle of your machine learning (ML) models to improve the quality and consistency of your machine learning solution.
+Azure ML is an enterprise-grade machine learning service to build and deploy models faster.
+By adding Azure ML components to Kubeflow pipeline, robust MLOps capabilities are integrated with the existing process to help managing the complete machine learning lifecyle.

 A pipeline component is a self-contained set of code that performs one step in the ML workflow.
 A component is analogous to a function, in that it has a name, parameters, return value and a body.
+Azure ML components are pluggable pipeline operations could link Azure ML functionalities seamlessly with Kubeflow pipelines.
+In essence, they are abstracted services that Azure ML provides to accelerate ML lifecyle that could easily fit into a Kubeflow pipeline.

 You can use Azure Machine Learning components to increase the efficiency of your workflow with Azure Machine Learning, such as continuous integration, delivery, and deployment.